If I had a personal mission statement, it would be:

 Thanks for joining me.

-I currently teach freshman religion as part of the Religion Faculty and also serve as one of the Campus Ministers at Notre Dame High School in West Haven, CT.
+I am currently a Holy Cross Educator teaching religion as part of the Religion Faculty and also serve as one of the Campus Ministers at Notre Dame High School in West Haven, CT where the kids call me “Rev.” or “Mr. Rev.” (cute, right?)
 I’ve shared a podcast since 2015 with my friend and colleague, Pastor Joe McGarry called “2 Bald Pastors.”
 Connecting faith to life while serving others is central to what I do.

-I became the chaplain of the Old Saybrook Fire Department in 2018, started my training as a probie in 2019, and became a volunteer firefighter in 2020.
-Becoming a firefighter has been a real thrill, a wonderful way to serve my town and neighbors, and build a community outside of church-life.
+I became the Chaplain of the Old Saybrook Fire Department in 2018, started my training as a Probie in 2019, and became a full volunteer firefighter in 2020.
+I am FF1 and FF2 Certified.
+Becoming a firefighter has been a real thrill, a wonderful way to serve my town and neighbors, and build a community outside of church-world and make some great friends from a variety of walks of life.

 I was ordained into the Ministry of Word and Sacrament in the Evangelical Lutheran Church in America (ELCA) on July 20, 2002.
+I currently supply preach when called upon to help out, but prior to serving at Notre Dame I was a parish pastor for almost 20 years.
 I’ve served congregations most recently in Old Saybrook, CT; New Canaan, CT Avon, CT; and Hermosa, SD.
 I also served as Dean of the Eastern Connecticut Rivers Conference (2015-2020) and Southern CT Conference (2012-2014).
 Both are Conferences composed of several congregations of the New England Synod, ELCA.

 I got my start at a Lutheran camp in Wisconsin (Crossways Camping Ministries) where I worked five summers, met and married my wife, met some close friends and received a great depth of ministry experience.
 The year after college I worked outside of Milwaukee 1/2 time as a youth director in a congregation, and 1/2 time at Lutherdale Bible Camp, where I got some good experience, and met several other of my closest friends.
 Eventually most of us ended up married and doing church work in various settings across the country.
 We serve as godparents for each other’s kids, and get together with our “camp cousins” whenever possible.
 I have two children and an amazing wife in Tammie, and they teach me many things about life, parenting, faithfulness, and what I don’t know, on a daily basis.